Multi Trail Facility Ely Trailhead / Part of the West End Redevelopment District

 The Prospectors Loop Alliance is working to develop an all terrain vehicle trail system connecting Ely and many other communities in the region by a designated route.
 This effort is a collaboration of all area cities, townships and Lake and St. Louis County.
 The City of Ely is the fiscal agent for a grant recently secured from the IRRRB to complete construction of ATV trails in north east Minnesota including the Prospector’s Loop.
 The continued development of ATV and other multi use trails is a priority for the City of Ely to continue to expand our growing tourism economy.

 The Taconite Snowmobile Trail is also a significant economic and recreation resource for the businesses and citizens of the region.
-The local snowmobile club maintains this route, with assistance from the state, and the winter use is critical to the area economy.
+The Taconite Snowmobile trail is a State corridor trail maintained by the DNR, and the Division of Parks and Trails with an office in Tower, MN.
+In addition the local snowmobile club maintains the Tomahawk trail.

 The Mesabi Trail is also working on the final sections of trail alignment to complete the trail route from Ely to Grand Rapids.
 The Ely City Council and Town of Morse recently approved the final alignments to complete the trail to Ely.
 We are working closely with the Director of the St. Louis and Lake Counties Regional Railroad Authority on the trail connections and the development of the trailhead facility.
 This will be another great asset for the region to attract additional visitors and drive economic development investment and additional recreation opportunities.